Vyral/tandra-bowers/_posts/2022-03-08-megan-munley-on-interest-rates-and-our-market.md

 {% include excerpt.html %}

-Today I am pleased to introduce Megan Munley from Movement Mortgage.
+Today I am pleased to introduce Megan Munley from <u><a target="_blank" rel="noopener" href="https://movement.com/">Movement Mortgage</a></u>.
 We’re in a pretty wild market, so I wanted to bring in an expert to talk about interest rates, making an offer in a tough environment, and more.
 2022 has started off with a bang, but we may be due for some changes.

 You can watch our full conversation in the video above, or you can skip to each topic using the timestamps provided: